baqar-abbas/learning-management-system-lms-pern-stack/README.md

 # Learning Management System (LMS)

+> **⚠️ BETA / ACTIVE DEVELOPMENT**
+>
+> This project is currently in **active development** and should be considered a **beta version**.
+Significant features, UI improvements, and architectural refinements are still in progress.
+The application is **not production-ready** at this time.
+Expect breaking changes, UI redesigns, and ongoing development work.

 A full‑stack LMS for delivering courses, lessons, and quizzes.
 The project is split into a Next.js frontend and a Node.js/Express backend with Sequelize ORM.

 **Highlights**